 When a child should visit a dentist for the first time is a common point of confusion among parents.
 Ask around, and you’ll get answers everywhere from 6 months to 6 years.
-So, when is the right time to take a child to the dentist for their first visit?
+So, when is the right time to take a child to the dentist near you for their first visit?

 According to the American Academy of Pediatric Dentistry and the American Dental Association, the answer is within six months after your child’s first tooth erupts.
 This frequently occurs between 6 and 12 months.

 Below, we’ll explore what your child’s first appointment with a dentist may entail.

 What Should You Expect at the First Dental Visit?